unifiedstreaming/origin/README.md

   specific modification you need to apply to the selected element
 - troubleshoot using ``docker logs -f``

-## Improvement in Manifest Edit installation
+## Improvements in Manifest Edit installation

 The following improvements have been delivered in the dev version of Manifest Edit and will be present starting from next beta: